saintmalik/blog.saintmalik.me/docs/bulk-typo-fixing.md

 ---
-title: Fixing typos in large scale documentation
+title: Automate FInding and Fixing typos in large scale documentation
 ---

 Good day guys, so i decided to write a  bash script to automate, find  and fix typos in large documentations either as a contributor or as a project maintainer.